Extatosoma tiaratum

-Extatosoma tiaratum, commonly known as the spiny leaf insect, the giant prickly stick insect, Macleay's spectre, or the Australian walking stick, is a large species of Australian stick insect endemic to Australia.
-The species has the Phasmid Study Group number PSG9.
+Extatosoma tiaratum, commonly known as the spiny leaf insect, the giant prickly stick insect, Macleay's spectre, or the Australian walking stick, is a large species of Australian stick insect.

 Range

-E. tiaratum is native to Queensland and New South Wales but has extralimital distribution as far away as New Guinea.
+E. tiaratum is endemic to rainforests in Australia, with most of its range in eastern New South Wales and eastern Queensland, but it is also found in eastern Victoria (one old record) and South Australia (possibly introduced).
+The closely related and similar E. popa is from New Guinea.